DarwinLM: Evolutionary Structured Pruning of Large Language Models: Related Work

-{\bf Other Compression Methods.} Several approaches have been explored in the literature to reduce computational and memory requirements of LLMs without significantly degrading performance, including knowledge distillation, quantization, binarization, and sparsity.
-In knowledge distillation~\cite{hinton2015distillingknowledgeneuralnetwork,sanh2019distilbert,gu2024minillm,liu-etal-2024-evolving,xu2024survey}, a smaller, simpler model (the ``student'') is trained to replicate the behavior of a larger, more complex model (the ``teacher'').
-The goal is to transfer the knowledge from the teacher to the student while retaining most of the performance benefits of the larger model.
-Quantization~\cite{xiao2023smoothquant,lin2024awq,lievaluating, wang2023bitnet,huangbillm,xu2024onebit,ma2024era, tang2024bi} reduces the precision of model weights and activations.
-While this can dramatically reduce the model size and computation, the challenge lies in maintaining accuracy.
+{\bf Other Compression Methods.} Various approaches have been proposed to reduce the computational and memory costs of LLMs, including knowledge distillation, quantization, binarization, and sparsity.
+Knowledge distillation~\citep{hinton2015distillingknowledgeneuralnetwork,sanh2019distilbert,gu2024minillm,liu-etal-2024-evolving,xu2024survey} trains a smaller student model to mimic a larger teacher, transferring knowledge while retaining performance.
+Quantization~\citep{xiao2023smoothquant,lin2024awq,lievaluating,wang2023bitnet,huangbillm,xu2024onebit,ma2024era,tang2024bi} reduces numerical precision to improve efficiency, with the challenge of preserving accuracy.
+Neural architecture search (NAS)~\citep{liu2021survey} explores optimal model designs but typically requires expensive retraining.
+In contrast, our method efficiently searches layer-wise sparsity allocations without large-scale retraining.